 The point here is to have the asset acting as some sort of guarantee until the borrower repays the loan in full.
 Otherwise, the lender will proceed to auction it off if the borrower defaults on payments.

-Unsecured loans, on the other hand, are not accompanied by any form of collateral.
+On the other hand, unsecured personal loans are not accompanied by any form of collateral.
 Lenders simply assess your financial situation, and then take your word that you’ll faithfully honor the payments.